VO2 Max After 40: Why It Matters and How to Improve It

 The idea that you can't significantly improve VO2 max after a certain age is a myth.
 Research shows:

-- People in their 60s can increase VO2 max by 19–22% through structured training
+- People in their 60s can increase VO2 max by 19–26% through structured endurance training lasting 9–12 months (Kohrt et al., 1991)

-- The relative adaptive capacity of older adults is similar to that of younger adults
+- The relative adaptive capacity of older adults is similar to that of younger adults — healthy people aged 60–71 adapt to endurance training to the same relative extent as young people (Kohrt et al., 1991)

 Your ceiling may be lower than it was at 25, but the room for improvement is often larger, precisely because there's been more decline to reverse.